 Product updates are great for both potential and existing customers to let them know what you’ve been up to.

-As I mentioned before, writing a product update requires close collaboration with the product and sales teams.
+As we mentioned before, writing a product update requires close collaboration with the product and sales teams.
 A good product update piece includes:

 - What exactly the update entails or does, and the story behind why it was implemented.